JJ-Kamminga/tada/README.md

 # tada

-A vim-inspired terminal-based todo list manager using the todo.txt format.
+Manage a todo.txt To Do list, in your terminal, with vim-like keybinds!

-Built with [Bubble Tea](https://github.com/charmbracelet/bubbletea), [Bubbles](https://github.com/charmbracelet/bubbles), and [Lipgloss](https://github.com/charmbracelet/lipgloss) from Charm.
+It has awesome styles thanks to [Bubble Tea](https://github.com/charmbracelet/bubbletea), [Bubbles](https://github.com/charmbracelet/bubbles), and [Lipgloss](https://github.com/charmbracelet/lipgloss) from Charm.

 ## Features